 Fast Charging Stations

 For those who are traveling or want a short charging session, charge at a DC Fast Charging station.
 Per the name, these charging stations are very fast and powerful.
-For most EVs, a DC Fast Charging station can recharge from 10 percent to 80 percent in about 30 minutes per Plug in America⁶.
+For most EVs, a DC Fast Charging station can recharge from 10 percent to 80 percent in about 30 minutes per Plug in America.
 This is enough time to stretch the legs, take a restroom break, or grab a bite to eat after a few hours of driving.

+Not all DC Fast Charging stations are created equal.
+Variations include different plugs, cost, and charging speed.
+To filter out which ones don’t apply to your vehicle or your preferences, use the Plugshare app.
 Altogether, these DC Fast Charging sessions are few and far between.
 As aforementioned, most of the charging will take place at home since it is the most convenient.
 In the few instances where a quick DC Fast Charging session is needed, it is just a matter of 30 minutes before you are back on the road.